-- 1 First impressions often decide n the way people view each other and turn out to be central n determining who we want to befriend. - 2 Kindness goes a long n in relationships, and it seems indispensable when it n to making new friends. - 3 Social skills come in n in all kinds of situations.
-For example, they are n great use when we deal with vulnerable people. - 4 Emotional intelligence is of paramount for a number of professions.
-It for out to be particularly relevant to jobs like a teacher or a doctor. - 9) Work in pairs.
+- 1 First impressions often decide the way people view each other and turn out to be central determining who we want to befriend. - 2 Kindness goes a long in relationships and it seems indispensable when it to making new friends. - 3 Social skills come in in all kinds of situations.
+For example, they are great use when we deal with vulnerable people. - 4 Emotional intelligence is of paramount for a number of professions.
+It out to be particularly relevant to jobs like a teacher or a doctor.

 Work in pairs and test each other.

-Student A: go to page 105.
-Student B: go to page 112.
+Student A: go to page XXX.
+Student B: go to page XXX.